NikitaChemerys7/team-collaboration/README.md

 # team-collaboration
-A project used for demonstrating team collaboration
+A project used for demonstrational purposes at Backend technologies course at UKF.